dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 All requests to CreateMailbox, ReadSecureContentFromMailbox and UpdateMailbox endpoints MUST contain this header.
 The value represents "Device Claim" (refer to Terminology)

+## Device-Attestation
+Request to CreateMailbox MAY contain this header.
+The value represents a deviceAttestation (String, Optional) - optional remote OEM device proprietary attestation data

 # HTTP access methods